freeafter95/JavaFX/README.md

-# PyGame
+# JavaFX
-Use pygame make games
+Use JavaFX make games